Samleet/Demo-Credit/readme.md

-Disclaimer: This is not a real project but an assessment for the application of a Backend Developer for [LendsQR](https://lendsqr.com).
+Disclaimer: This is not a real project but an assessment for the application of a Backend Developer at [LendsQR](https://lendsqr.com).

 ## Technologies